- Southeast asia

 - The majority of people here use US dollars so you should prepare only USD for your trip.
 Keep in mind that they don't usually accept coins and sometimes they will return a change in riels if they do not have enough USD.

 - Siem Reap is very safe.
 I saw a lot of police officers patrolling around most of the attractions.
 People are generally very nice and most of the people I met speak good english.

-- 30 USD for a one day pass.
+30 USD37 USD (as of 2019) for a one day pass.
 Keep the ticket in your pocket at all times because you will be asked to show the pass every time you visit a temple.

 - I hired a car with a driver for 45 USD for a whole day trip from Angkor Wat Tour.
 The car is very good with air condition and free drinks.
 If you do not want to deal with touts and scams, this is a good way to see Siem Reap in short amount of time.